 Whether you’re a cross-country skiing expert or a beginner looking for an easy glide through the woods, Algonquin has a ski trail for you.

 There are 85 km of groomed and track-set ski trails across three trail networks, consisting of loops of varying lengths and difficulties.

 The Fen Lake Trail system winds through hardwood forests typical of Algonquin’s west side.
-Here, you’ll find 18 km of groomed and trackset ski trail.
+Here you’ll find 18 km of groomed and trackset ski trail.
 The trail offers some stunning views and some challenging terrain.

-The Leaf Lake Ski Trail system is described as one of Ontario’s premiere cross-country ski trail well-suited for experienced skiers.
+The Leaf Lake Ski Trail system is a premiere cross-country ski trail well-suited for experienced skiers.
 It features multiple loops that vary from easy to very challenging, with steep uphill sections and long downhills.
 The trails go through hardwood forests and offer lookouts and views of a number of lakes.
 There’s plenty to explore with 45 km of groomed and trackset trails.

 If you are new to skiing, try the multi-purpose trail that starts at Mew Lake.
 It crosses the Old Airfield, and connects with the historic Old Railway Bike Trail.